FlavioPatti/ppg-masked-autoencoders/README.md

 #### **`model_finetune.py`**
 This module implements an architecture similar to the previous one but without the decoder in the Masked Autoencoder ViT.

-In its place a regression tail was inserted consisting of two Convolutional layers a AvgPooling and a final Linear layer, which starting from the extracted features of the pre-training step try to exploit this acquired knowledge to predict the Heart Rate of the various patients.
+In its place a regression tail was inserted consisting of two Convolutional layers a AvgPooling and a final Linear layer, which starting from the extracted features of the pre-training step tris to exploit this acquired knowledge to predict the Heart Rate of the various patients.

 A Masked Autoencoder-**big** was chosen for the time experiments are:
 - `depth` = 12,